-Seeing your child playing hapilly with a toy you made, you know you have the creative power to make kids activities that serve the purpose of allowing your child to learn through play.
+Seeing your child playing happily with a toy you made, you know you have the creative power to make kids activities that serve the purpose of allowing your child to learn through play.

 When you become a member of Craft, Learn and Play, you’ll learn how to intentionally craft projects and simple activities that benefit your child and nurture your heart, even if you think you are not a creative person.

-I’ve always loved to make things since I was little when my grandma first taught me to sew.
+I’ve always loved to make things, ever since I was a little girl when my grandma first taught me to sew.
 But I never have dared to truly stand up for my craft art and handiwork that was feeding my soul.

 The truth is, I was afraid of failure.
 What if my work doesn’t turn out to be perfect?
 What if I never finish my project?
 What if no one likes it?
 What if I can’t make a living out of it?

-Hundreds of “What if” stopping me of doing what I love the most – creating.
+Hundreds of “What if” stopping me from doing what I love the most – creating.

 When I became a mother everything changed.

-Making first rattle toy for my child, sewing playmats and making my first quiet book was the time I realized I can let myself go … kids are not judgemental, I can make an imperfect toy and they’ll still love playing with it.
+Making first rattle toys for my child, sewing playmats, and making my first quiet book was the time I realized I can let myself go … kids are not judgemental, I can make an imperfect toy and they’ll still love playing with it.